Numismatic Knowledge – Know what you want to acquire, and then keep an eye out for the right price!

-For each budding numismatist I encounter, I always suggest to go for a type set to start and then decide which coin series is your affordable cup of tea.
+For each budding numismatist I encounter, I always suggest going for a type set to start and then deciding which coin series is your affordable cup of tea.
 I mean, minus the Denver Mint mark on a 1916 Mercury Dime or a 1927 Double Eagle, you are left with a highly affordable type coin representative of both series!

 Do Your Research

 So leaf through your Red Book and scan the NGC Price Guide and Auction Central sections of NGCcoin.com for guidance.
 You will be on your way to formulating a plan of acquisition that will be best suited for you.
 Whether the ultimate choice falls to Braided Hair Large Cents or “Wheat Back” Lincoln cents, you can have fun building your set over time.

 This isn’t a race, but for those collectors anxious for instant gratification, as long as the war chest is sufficient, you can definitely speed up the process.
 However, I don’t recommend this tactic, as it leaves out much of the joy that careful acquisition and research for each date brings to the table.
 The variety and intricacy within the series that you are collecting are totally removed from the equation.
 I mean, not all coins from each series are struck with the same precision of strike and detail.

 One such example is the wildly popular Buffalo nickels: Many of the branch mint deliveries from the 1920s are very weakly struck; in some instances, fully mint state coins, those which have been struck from heavily worn dies, can lack the details of a VF-XF coin!
 Getting a fully struck (or nearly so) example for many within the series is nearly impossible.
 This is why Buffalos that exhibit extraordinary delineation of detail deservedly bring substantial premiums at auction!
 Time and research, my friends!